Social

 When conducting operations, we comply with all laws of the applicable country or region, and strive to respect the human rights and cultures of indigenous people in each country and region in accordance with international standards, such as the United Nations Declaration on the Rights of Indigenous Peoples and the Convention Concerning Indigenous and Tribal Peoples in Independent Countries (ILO Convention: C169).

 For example, the operations of our forest resource business in Australia are guided by respect for the traditional rights of the indigenous peoples.
 We have and we ensured accountability by obtaining through certification (FSC® -C107463), which requires regular audits by third-party certification bodies.
 This certification is based on 10 major principles, including respect for the traditional rights of indigenous peoples.
-There are stringent audits covering such aspects as whether or not Mitsui's management of business operations gives consideration to traditional indigenous rights, and whether or not measures are taken to prevent damage to significant cultural sites, etc. In our iron ore mining operation in Brazil, we maintain close communication with the indigenous people living in the Amazon Rainforest to foster mutual respect.
+There are stringent audits covering such aspects as whether or not Mitsui's management of business operations gives consideration to traditional indigenous rights, and whether or not measures are taken to prevent damage to significant cultural sites, etc.

 In Japan, 75 of Mitsui's Forests have obtained FSC® certification (FSC® -C057355) and we conduct forest management respecting the traditions and culture of indigenous people.
 In Hokkaido, where a part of Mitsui's Forests is located, Mitsui has entered into agreements with the Biratori Ainu Association and with the town of Biratori to cooperate in activities to protect, and pass on, traditional indigenous culture through the conservation of forests.

 Mitsui Australia, in cooperation with its consolidated subsidiaries in Australia, is engaged in a range of initiatives to ensure respect for the rights of the indigenous people in Australia.
-These include training for employees, Acknowledgement of Country (a statement of respect for indigenous peoples) at major events and meetings, and the planning of new initiatives through regular information exchanges among staff from each branch and subsidiary.
+These include training for employees, Acknowledgement of Country (a statement of respect for indigenous peoples) at major events and meetings, and the planning of new initiatives through regular information exchanges among staff from each branch and subsidiary in Australia.

 Employees' Human Rights